Superconvergence of differential structure for finite element methods on perturbed surface meshes: Supercloseness of geometric approximation

-where $P_\tau$, and $P_n$ are the normal and tangential projections to $\manifold_h^*$ respectively (alternatively, one can also consider both the projections to $\manifold_{h}$). \end{itemize} \end{assumption}
+where $P_\tau$ and $P_n$ are the tangential and normal projections to $\manifold_h^*$ respectively.
+Alternatively, one can consider the normal and tangential projections to $\manifold_h$ as well. \end{itemize} \end{assumption} We emphasis that the condition in Assumption \ref{ass:irregular} might not be the only case that leads to geometric supercloseness.
+However, it is quite practical to be fulfilled by the surface discretization algorithms using first order projections.

 The first condition of Assumption \ref{ass:irregular} is quite standard, and it is crucial for proving superconvergence in the literature, e.g., \cite{BankXu2003,XuZhang2004,WeiChenHuang2010}.
-However, in the manifold setting, this condition has been assumed on $\manifold_h^*$, which is the exact interpolation of $\manifold$.
-Note that condition \eqref{eq:close_condition1} is exactly \eqref{eq:vertex_error}, however in addition, \eqref{eq:close_condition2} is also required.
+However, in the surface setting, this condition has been assumed on $\manifold_h^*$, which is the exact interpolation of $\manifold$.
+Note that condition \eqref{eq:close_condition1} is exactly \eqref{eq:vertex_error}.
+In addition, we show that \eqref{eq:close_condition2} and \eqref{eq:close_condition3} are also required for establishing the superconvergence on deviate surfaces.

 In the following, we show that Assumption \ref{ass:irregular} implies the \textsf{geometric supercloseness} for $\manifold_{h}$ to approximate $\manifold_{h}^*$.
-Before that, we need some auxiliary results first.
+To see that, we show some auxiliary results first.